buhrmi/buhrmi/README.md

 # Hi there 👋

-I'm a Ruby on Rails developer and also the CEO of the [Shitcoin Society](https://www.shitcoinsociety.com).
-We develop a cryptographic ledger that stores Shitcoin.
+I'm a Ruby on Rails developer and also the Founder of the [Shitcoin Society](https://www.shitcoinsociety.com).
+The future of finance is here!

 ## Mine Shitcoin